 • Globalization: The Key Concepts, 2nd edition

-• As from 2015, this section is no longer updated.
+• As from 2015, this section is no longer being updated.
 It is replaced by Eriksen's blog.
 These are the last entries before the shift:

 • Anthropology Now and Next: The 13th EASA meeting took place in the steaming hot, but friendly and relaxed capital of Estonia, and among the pleasures of the conference was a book launch honouring Ulf Hannerz' many contributions to anthropology.